Public transit gets $3.7B to woo riders, adopt green fleets

 At the start of the pandemic, transit agencies cut payroll and slashed services.
 That came even as essential workers, who are disproportionately nonwhite and lower income, continued to rely on public transportation to get to work.
 But three rounds totaling nearly $70 billion in federal COVID-19 emergency assistance, including $30.5 billion that Biden signed into law last year, pulled transit agencies from the brink of financial collapse.

-“The COVID funds will be vital to keeping workers connected to their offices, but, even more importantly, the long-term funds in the bipartisan infrastructure bill will provide generational change,” said Paul P. Skoutelas, president of the American Public Transportation Association.
+Paul P. Skoutelas, president of the American Public Transportation Association, praised the latest infusion of federal funds as vital to keeping workers connected to their offices.
 He said the money will allow transit systems “to re-evaluate routes and service plans, address equity issues and place more alternative fuels vehicles on the road to help address our global climate crisis.”

 AP Auto Writer Tom Krisher in Detroit contributed to this report.